AusClimateService/TimeSeriesExtraction/README.md

 # TimeSeriesExtraction
-Extracting timeseries from many models from point locations
+Extracting time series from many models from point locations